ttaalle/fast_assen/README.md

 See [GETTING_STARTED.md](GETTING_STARTED.md).

 #
-This code is modified based on FastReID
+This code is modified based on FastReID.（https://github.com/JDAI-CV/fast-reid）
 #
 If you have any question, please feel free to contact with me.
 My name is Hongchao Li and my email is lhc950304@foxmail.com.